 5. It is difficult to get a place to live

-If you’re thinking about moving to Austin, you should be aware that it can be difficult to find a place to live.
+Those thinking about moving to Austin, you should be aware that it can be difficult to find a place to live.
 The city is rapidly growing, and the demand for housing far exceeds the supply.
 This has resulted in high prices, long waitlists, and limited options for renters.
 The cost of living is high, and the competition for housing is fierce.
-If you’re not prepared to deal with these challenges, you may end up regretting your decision to move to Austin.
+Individuals who are not prepared to deal with these challenges, you may end up regretting your decision to move to Austin.

 6. Limited job opportunities